Call now or schedule a more

 These include:

-• copies of the insurance policy itself
+- copies of the insurance itself

-• endorsements from the insurer, and any additional riders or forms required by your state.
+- endorsements from the insurer and any additional riders or forms required by your state

 All these documents have to be provided as proof that your business is covered correctly.